 1Research on this can be easily found, here in MA the Gaab Lab, at Boston Children’s Hospital is one place you can find this type of research based on Neuroscience, and how the brain learn to read.(both typical and dyslexic readers) http://www.childrenshospital.org/research-and-innovation/research/labs/gaab-laboratory 2NCLD https://www.understood.org/en/learning-attention-issues/child-learning-disabilities/dyslexia/understanding-dyslexia#item1

 We know from brain imaging studies that dyslexia is very specific, neurobiological and present at birth.
-Accepting the science based definition from National Institute of Health (NIH) would guide teachers and parents with the latest references and early intervention .
-Screening at age 5 is valid and virtually without cost.
+Accepting the neuro-biological basis would guide teachers and parents with the latest references and early intervention .
+Screening at age 5 is valid and virtually low cost.
 Mass Schools screen for vision, hearing and posture, dyslexia needs to be included.
-Not screening leaves children failing and waiting for diagnosis missing out on early intervention.
+With out screening specific to dyslexia children are failing and waiting for diagnosis, missing out on early intervention.
 NAACP considers dyslexia legislation civil rights legislation.
 Screening key indicators 1.
 Phonemic Awareness (PA), 2.
 Rapid Automatized Naming (RAN) and Letter Sound Knowledge are foundational skills that all readers need.
 Screening at age five is good for all.
 Finding students at age 5 that have a deficit in these key areas can allow early targeted interventions specific to students at risk for dyslexia.

 The scientific definition and the screening allow teachers and parents to focus on early literacy instruction on phonemic awareness and other foundational skills that these children will specifically need.
 Fewer students will fail and need to be categorized as SLD if this legislation passes.